alexander-ugent/ai_mail_assistant/README.md

 # AI Mail Assistant

-Local-first Outlook add-in that processes emails using a mock LLM.
-No external keys required.
-You can later swap to a real LLM by extending the backend `services/llm.py` factory.
+Local-first Outlook add-in that processes emails using a Gemini LLM.
+See the External Providers section on how to acquire an API key.

 ## AI Mail Assistant – Local setup and sideload guide